gilt/tech-blog/_posts/2017-01-11-nyc-scrum-user-group-meetup.md

 - agile
 ---

 We'll be hosting our first meetup of 2017 in partnership with the [NYC Scrum User Group](https://www.meetup.com/NYC-Scrum-User-Group/events/232541163/) on Thursday, January 19th.
-This is our first time hosting this group and together we're kicking things off with a bang: Ken Rubin will be joining us to lead a talk on Agile.
+This is our first time hosting this group and we're off to a great start: Ken Rubin will be joining us to lead a talk on Agile.

 More on Ken: